-Orsolina28 is a place dedicated to the dance and to the joy and freedom that dance implies.
-The Studios with the wide windows, overlooking the vineyards, allow to dance in direct contact with the nature, the colours, the lights and all suggestions that any hour or season can convey.
-A place where getting connected with the nature and the ground so as to get a utter and deeper awareness of your own self through the study and practice of the art of movement.
+Orsolina28 is a place dedicated to dance and the joy it implies.
+The dance studios, with wide windows overlooking the vineyards, allow dancers to be in direct contact with nature.
+The views and light from the passing sun suggests that at any hour dancers are working and learning under the most natural setting.
+It’s a place dedicated to the connection and return to where we come from, so as to get an utter and deeper awareness of our own self through the study and practice of the art form.

-During the academic year the school offers preparatory courses in classical and contemporary dance, Pilates Matwork and Gravity®.See the full schedule of courses 2017/2018
+During the academic year the school offers preparatory courses in classical and contemporary dance, Pilates Matwork and Gravity Training System®.

 Peter Brandenhoff was born in Denmark and graduated from the Royal Danish Ballet.
 He danced with the Boston Ballet, Hamburg Ballet and San Francisco Ballet as a soloist.
 As a guest, he performed with Royal Winnipeg Ballet, South African Ballet Theatre and Mzansi Productions, Les Ballets Grandiva, and Stars of the Royal Danish Ballet.
 His repertoire spanned from the classics of Balanchine, Bournonville and Petipa to the ultra-modern Redha, and he has been part of creating works with Mark Morris, Christopher Wheeldon, Alexei Ratmansky, Val Caniparoli and Yuri Possokhov.